alpiawo/fastStreamCam/README.md

-# RTSP Streaming with Face Detection and Event Recording
+# RTSP Streaming with Face Detection

 This project is a FastAPI + OpenCV based system for real-time RTSP streaming with face detection.